Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Don’t push a vacuum or do other strenuous housework until the doctor says it’s OK.
+Don’t push a vacuum or do other strenuous housework until your healthcare provider says it’s OK.

 Climb stairs slowly and pause after every few steps.

 Don’t drive for a few days after the surgery.
 You may drive as soon as you are able to move comfortably from side to side as long as you aren't taking any narcotics.

-Take your medication exactly as directed.
+Take your medicine exactly as directed.
 Don’t skip doses.

 Continue with the coughing and deep breathing exercises that you learned in the hospital.